zdravkov/kendo-docs/api/wrappers/jsp/stockchart/valueaxisitem-minorgridlines.md

 ### color `String`

-The color of the lines.
+The color of the lines.Note that this has no effect if the visibility of the minor grid lines is not set to true.

 #### Example
     <kendo:stockChart-valueAxisItem-minorGridLines color="color">